-January 1, 2025
+June 1, 2025

 This report was completed in compliance with Neb.
-Rev. Stat. §29-2274, LB631 passed by the 108th Nebraska State Legislature and signed into law by the Governor on April 16, 2024, with an effective date of July 19, 2024.
+Rev. Stat. §29-2274, LB631 passed by the 108th Nebraska State Legislature and signed into law by the Governor on April 16, 2024, effective July 19, 2024.
 Beginning on October 1, 2024, the Office of Probation Administration shall submit a quarterly report to the Judiciary Committee and Appropriations Committee of the Legislature.